jpjpjp/webex-jira-notifier/README.md

 Once the server is up and running Webex Teams users can get Jira Notifications by creating a one-on-on space with the bot.
 You will need to inform your users of the email address that you specified when you created the bot at https://developer.ciscospark.com/add-bot.html

-The bot only works in one on one spaces.
+Unless specially configured, The bot only works in one on one spaces.
 If a user attempts to add it to a group space it will immediately exit.
 This ensures that no jira information will ever be shared with a non jira user.
+See the optional environment settings below to learn about group space configuration.

 When a user succesfully creates a one-on-one space with the bot, they will get an inititial welcome message.
 Subsequently the bot will send them messages when they are mentioned in a jira ticket, if a jira ticket is assigned to them, if a jira ticket they were assigned to is assigned to someone else, or if a jira ticket hey were assigned to is deleted.
 A private message will be sent from the bot to the user specified via the ADMIN_EMAIL environemnt variable letting them know about the new user.